PabloMartinFluvia/myGame-connect4/docs/dev-resume/code review.md

 9. After drop token, tells turn to change if game is not ended -> ???
     - in
 10. Game and GameView can be removed???
-11. Line can be removed??
+11. Vector AND/OR Line can be removed??
 12. BoardView refactor???
 13. Refactor logic when change turn.
 'If not finished then change turn' must be in some model.